 If none of these things matter to you, clad anodized aluminum is a strong contender for best cookware set.
 The thicker aluminum provides stellar performance, and you can usually find it at a lower cost than stainless.
-Check out All-Clad's MC2 line to see what I mean--but remember: that shiny surface is going to get dark after a few uses, and won't be nearly as pretty!
+Check out All-Clad's MC2 line to see what we mean--but remember: that shiny surface is going to get dark after a few uses, and won't be nearly as pretty!

 Most unappealing is how easily it rusts: like cast iron, you can never, ever leave it to air dry.
 It will rust almost immediately.
 It has a very utilitarian appearance that doesn't always appeal to home chefs.
 More importantly, like cast iron, it doesn't have stellar heating properties, being both slow and uneven.
 And because it also lacks the mass of cast iron, it doesn't hang onto heat as well, either.

-As far as I know, cookware sets aren't available in carbon steel.
+As far as we know, cookware sets aren't available in carbon steel.
 This is probably because carbon steel pans aren't terribly pretty, so not all that appealing to home chefs.
 So as far as choosing the best cookware set, carbon steel is out of the running.
 However, a carbon steel skillet, crepe pan, or wok is an excellent addition to any cookware collection.

 Nonstick has become hugely popular cookware.
 People love it because it's easy to clean and because they can cook with less fat.
 And the new coatings, both ceramic and hydrocarbon-based PFOA (the new "teflon"), have been declared safe for human use by the FDA when used under proper conditions.